MbankoKevin/SecureCodeChallenges/README.md

 🎯 Objectives

-By completing this challenge, you will:
+By completing this challenge, you will:<br>

-✔ Develop your secure code review skills
+✔ Develop your secure code review skills<br>
-✔ Identify common vulnerabilities in backend code
+✔ Identify common vulnerabilities in backend code<br>
-✔ Understand how insecure patterns translate into real exploits ✔ Practice writing remediation recommendations
+✔ Understand how insecure patterns translate into real exploits<br>
+✔ Practice writing remediation recommendations<br>
-✔ Strengthen your DevSecOps mindset (“security early”)
+✔ Strengthen your DevSecOps mindset (“security early”)<br>

 🛠 Tech Stack